 Get enough vitamin D

 Getting enough vitamin D is essential for maintaining healthy bones, teeth, and muscles – and yet it’s estimated that around one billion people worldwide are deficient.
-Interestingly, recent health studies on women show that having high levels of vitamin D means you’re at less risk of having a weakened pelvic floor.
+Interestingly, health studies on women show that having high levels of vitamin D means a reduced risk of weakened pelvic floor.

 Nearly a quarter of participants reported pelvic floor weakness, and the studies found that those suffering from incontinence had significantly lower vitamin D levels compared to the women who didn’t suffer from incontinence.
-Because Vitamin D plays an important role in muscle function, it’s believed that it may have a direct effect on strengthening your pelvic floor muscles.
+Because Vitamin D is important for muscle function, it’s believed to have a direct impact on strengthening your pelvic floor muscles.

-To learn more about vitamin D, and find out how you can make sure you’re getting enough, you might want to read our article; What is vitamin D and why do we need it to stay healthy?
+To learn more about vitamin D and how you can make sure you’re getting enough, why not read our article: What is vitamin D and why do we need it to stay healthy?

 Final thoughts…

-If you’re dealing with incontinence, we hope you’ve found this article helpful, and are inspired to take some of the steps above.
-Some steps, like losing extra weight, can make all the difference, and many people find that simply reaching a healthy weight is enough to improve things.
+If you’re dealing with incontinence, we hope you’ve found this article helpful and are inspired to take some of the steps above.
+Some, like losing extra weight, can make all the difference, and many people find simply reaching a healthy weight is enough to improve things.

-However, as you might expect, improving your pelvic floor health takes time, and often involves making sustainable lifestyle changes, like quitting or reducing caffeine or alcohol, or taking time for daily exercise.
+However, as you might expect, improving your pelvic floor health takes time and often involves making sustainable lifestyle changes, like quitting or reducing caffeine and alcohol, or doing daily exercise.

-Remember that millions of men and women are currently experiencing incontinence, and there’s no need to struggle in silence.
-By learning more about the pelvic floor, drinking lots of water, maintaining a healthy weight, and doing pelvic floor exercises – as well as exercises like yoga and Pilates – you can improve your pelvic floor health, ease incontinence, and live a comfortable and confident life.
+Remember that millions of men and women experience incontinence, and there’s no need to struggle in silence.
+By learning more about the pelvic floor, drinking lots of water, maintaining a healthy weight, and doing exercises like yoga and Pilates, you can improve your pelvic floor health, ease incontinence, and live a comfortable and confident life.

 Have you found any of these tips particularly useful?
 We’d be interested to hear from you in the comments below.